hhas/SwiftAutomation/doc-source/6 type-mappings.md

 * object specifiers, used to construct _first-class queries_ (also known as _references_ in AppleScript), that identify objects within an application.

-`NSAppleEventDescriptor` includes methods for converting common Apple event data types to and from their Foundation equivalents (e.g. `typeUnicodeText` ⟷ `NSString`).
+`AEDesc` includes methods for converting common Apple event data types to and from their Foundation equivalents (e.g. `typeUnicodeText` ⟷ `NSString`).
 SwiftAutomation extends and improves on these basic mappings as follows:

 <table width="100%" summary="AE-Foundation type mappings">
 <thead>